datamadness/MyBlog/_posts/2019-03-24-time-signal-CNN-part2.md

     return MCC
 ```

-The evaluation routine runs every single epoch and plots the following as function of epoch number:
+The evaluation routine runs every single epoch and plots the following as a function of the epoch number:

 - Training set loss (Sigmoid cross entropy)
 - Evaluation set accuracy determined by Area Under Curve (AUC)
 - Evaluation set MCC

-Following the development of these parameters during the training allows us to determine the predictive power for minority class, when further learning does not provide further improvement and when we start risking overfitting.
+Following the development of these parameters during the training allows us to determine the predictive power for the minority class, when further learning does not provide further improvement and when we start risking overfitting.
 ![image post](/assets/images/time_signal_CNN/Learning_plot_4096.png)